informatics-isi-edu/chisel/README.md

 CHiSEL is a high-level, user-oriented framework for schema evolution and model management in the [DERIVA](http://docs.derivacloud.org) platform.

+**NOTE**: CHiSEL is currently frozen and its core features have been merged upstream to the [deriva-py](https://github.com/informatics-isi-edu/deriva-py) API.
+Current users of DERIVA should migrate their clients to use the `deriva` package.

 Features:
   * Compatible with [DERIVA](http://docs.derivacloud.org)'s [deriva-py catalog model management API](http://docs.derivacloud.org/users-guide/project-tutorial.html#your-first-catalog);
   * Support for SQL-like `CREATE TABLE AS` schema evolution expressions;